-• Universal instruction (Tier 1) is the combination of instructional practices, materials, strategies that comprise the high-quality instruction provided in the general education classroom for all students.

-• Supplemental instruction (Tier 2) is evidence-based instruction that is designed to meet the needs of students who are having marked difficulties and/or those who have a need for instruction in addition to the core instruction.
-It is most often provided in a small group.

-• Intensive instruction (Tier 3) is instruction that is significantly differentiated and individualized to meet the intensive needs of the student who has not responded to interventions and supports in Tier 1 or Tier 2.
+- Universal instruction (Tier 1) is the combination of instructional practices, materials, strategies that comprise the high-quality instruction provided in the general education classroom for all students. - Supplemental instruction (Tier 2) is evidence-based instruction that is designed to meet the needs of students who are having marked difficulties and/or those who have a need for instruction in addition to the core instruction.
+It is most often provided in a small group. - Intensive instruction (Tier 3) is instruction that is significantly differentiated and individualized to meet the intensive needs of the student who has not responded to interventions and supports in Tier 1 or Tier 2.
 It is instruction that occurs in addition to core instruction and is provided in a small group or one to one.

-English/Reading - High school at-risk students, typically freshmen, identified as potentially dropping out of school and behind in reading may participate in this course.
+- English/Reading High school at-risk students, typically freshmen, identified as potentially dropping out of school and behind in reading may participate in this course.
 This is a survey course that introduces the student to a wide range of English subject areas.
 The study of literature includes short stories, novels, poetry and plays.
 Composition is an integral part of the literature program.
 Grammar and usage are formally studied and stressed in all aspects of speaking and writing.
 Speaking and vocabulary development are included.
-In addition, Reading is designed to help students build comprehension, writing skills, grammar, and phonemic awareness.

-Metro West Learning Academy - An alternative school program serving high school students identified as potentially dropping out of school.
+In addition, Reading is designed to help students build comprehension, writing skills, grammar, and phonemic awareness. - Metro West Learning Academy An alternative school program serving high school students identified as potentially dropping out of school.
 Metro West Learning Academy's mission is a student-centered environment committed to creating positive change leading to social, emotional, and academic success for high school graduation and beyond.
-The following districts, Adel-Desoto-Minburn, Dallas Center-Grimes, Johnston, Saydel, Urbandale, and Waukee share the program through a 28E agreement.

-OASIS - Middle school at-risk students that are not experiencing academic success and therefore are identified as potentially dropping out of school may participate in this program.
+The following districts, Adel-Desoto-Minburn, Dallas Center-Grimes, Johnston, Saydel, Urbandale, and Waukee share the program through a 28E agreement. - Iowa Net High Academy An alternative program that offers innovative off site services to access the Urbandale Community Schools educational program for students who have dropped out of all traditional education programs offered by UCSD. - OASIS Middle school at-risk students that are not experiencing academic success and therefore are identified as potentially dropping out of school may participate in this program.
 OASIS promotes strategies that help students take responsibility for learning, by assisting students with identifying and assessing their strengths.
-The OASIS teacher collaborates with core teachers to improve academic achievement.

-RECESS (Remediation, Career Exploration, Student Support) - A course for high school at-risk students identified as potentially dropping out of school.
+The OASIS teacher collaborates with core teachers to improve academic achievement. - Purpose Prep An online curriculum that is used to build student capacity as they navigate through personal challenges and/or support healthy decision making skills. - RECESS (Remediation, Career Exploration, Student Support) A course for high school at-risk students identified as potentially dropping out of school.
 This course supports students in developing positive self-concepts and finding academic success through learning study strategies and taking responsibility for their own learning.
-High school students earn credit for participating in RECESS.

-Service Learning - A course offering high school at-risk students identified as potentially dropping out of school an opportunity to get involved with our community through volunteering and mentoring.
+High school students earn credit for participating in RECESS. - Service Learning A course offering high school at-risk students identified as potentially dropping out of school an opportunity to get involved with our community through volunteering and mentoring.
 Students participate in a variety of service learning projects to enhance career and vocational development, social/emotional growth and make connections.
-Credit is earned for participating in Service Learning.

-Succeeding in the World of Work - A course offered to high school at-risk students (grades 10-12) who want to learn more about finding a career, applying for jobs, and what to do once a job has been secured.
+Credit is earned for participating in Service Learning. - Succeeding in the World of Work A course offered to high school at-risk students (grades 10-12) who want to learn more about finding a career, applying for jobs, and what to do once a job has been secured.
 Students will learn about various careers, job applications, resumes, cover letters, and the interview process.

-Special Section of Physical Education - A PE course offered to sophomore, junior or senior students who are at risk of dropping out of school due to being behind in PE credits and lacking connectedness with their high school.